An optimised deep spiking neural network architecture without gradients: Materials and Methods

 \subsection{Overview of learning rules in ODESA}

-Figure \ref{fig:ODESAOverview} shows the operation of the multi-layered \acrshort{odesa} network.
+\cref{fig:ODESAOverview} shows the operation of a multi-layered \acrshort{odesa} network.
 The Global Attention Signal $G[i]$ is a binary event that indicates the presence of a labelled spike.
-The first layer $l$ in the network that stays inactive (Case 3 in Fig. \ref{fig:ODESASTDTP}) while having an input spike from the layer below it $l-1$ is punished in the presence of the Global Attention Signal.
-The Local Attention Signals $A_{1:L}[i]$ are also binary events that indicate the activation of the next layer to the current layer.
-The recently active neurons ($Trace_{n}^{l}(t) \geq \Phi$) in the previous layer are rewarded (weight update and threshold adaptation) and the inactive ones are punished (threshold decreased).
-This supervision is different to traditional back-propagation techniques which require access to all the higher layers' activity to find the gradients for a given layer. \acrshort{odesa} training continues even when one of the later layers in the network go silent.
-This spike-timing-dependent threshold adaptation equips \acrshort{odesa} with the ability to learn features simultaneously at all layers irrespective of the other layers' state.
-Algorithm \ref{algo:odesa} is the pseudo-code of the learning algorithm for \acrshort{odesa} networks.
-Algorithm \ref{algo:reward} outlines the rewarding of the output layer.
-Algorithm \ref{algo:punish} outlines the process of punishing in the layers.
-Algorithm \ref{algo:recordLocal} outlines the process of recording the Local Attention Signal generated for each post-spike.
-Algorithm \ref{algo:recordGlobal} outlines the process of recording the Global Attention Signal for each label spike throughout the layers.
+The first layer $l$ in the network that stays inactive (Case 3 in \cref{fig:ODESASTDTP}) while having an input spike from the layer below it $l-1$ is punished in the presence of the Global Attention Signal.
+The Local Attention Signals $A^{1:L}[i]$ are also binary events that indicate the activation of the next layer to the current layer.
+The recently active neurons ($\Lambda^{l}_{t}[n] \geq \Phi$) in the previous layer are rewarded (weight update and threshold adaptation as in \crefrange{eqn:OriginalWeightUpdate}{eqn:OriginalThreshUpdate}) and the inactive ones are punished (threshold decreased as in \cref{eqn:punishGroup}).
+This supervision is different to traditional back-propagation techniques which require access to all the higher layers' activity to find the gradients for a given layer. \acrshort{odesa} training continues even when one of the later layers in the network goes silent.
+This spike-timing-dependent threshold adaptation equips \acrshort{odesa} with the ability to learn features simultaneously at all layers irrespective of the other layers' states.